-Deaf Event:
+Deaf Events:

-Students are expected to attend two Deaf events.
+Due to the short summer, students are expected to attend one Deaf event.
 Students can find events using the websites below detailing events as to their location, type and time.

 Here are some websites you can check to find upcoming events: